dereke/koda/README.markdown

 `

-*Note* If the document did not already exist, the returned status code will be 201 (Created), otherwise 200 (OK) *Note* If the "_koda_ref" field is present in the request, and contradicts, the url posted to, the url will take precedence.
+*Note* If the document did not already exist, the returned status code will be 201 (Created), otherwise 200 (OK) *Note* If the "alias" field is present in the request, and contradicts, the url posted to, the url will take precedence.

 ## Delete Requests (currently only logged in users)